thatfuckingbird/hydownloader/docs/Tutorial.md

 ## Management and maintenance

+hydownloader saves large amounts of additional information (logs and subscription check history) and provides tools to analyze this information in order to find and diagnose download problems.
+This is especially important for subscriptions, where problems could easily go unnoticed for a long time with subscriptions producing no files.

 ### Subscription checks

+A history of checks for all subscriptions is stored in the database.
+For each check, you can view the time, status (whether there was any error) and the number of new/already seen files. `hydownloader-systray` can display check history for a single subscription or for all subscriptions.
+Old entries can also be archived, which works the same way as for single URL queue entries.

 ### Logs

+hydownloader stores the following logs:

+- A main log (daemon log), generated by `hydownloader-daemon` and the other hydownloader components.
+This log records various events (startup, shutdown, subscription checks, downloads, etc.) and any problems (warnings, errors).
+This is stored as `daemon.txt` in the `logs` subfolder of your hydownloader database folder.
+- A log file for each subscription.
+This is generated by gallery-dl and has information about the details of the download process and any network problems.
+- A log file for each single URL download.
+Same content as the subscription log.
+- Unsupported URLs (these are URLs that gallery-dl encountered but could not handle) are also stored in separate text files for each single URL download and subscription.

+All logs are stored as text files in the `logs` subfolder of your hydownloader database folder.
+You can use `hydownloader-systray` to view and search/filter them.

 ### Self-tests

+TODO

 ### Reports

+TODO

 ### Other tools

+TODO

 ## Importing downloaded data into Hydrus